dotnet/EntityFramework.Docs/entity-framework/core/get-started/full-dotnet/existing-db.md

 ## Create Blogging database

-This tutorial uses a **Blogging** database on your LocalDb instance as the existing database.
+This tutorial uses a **Blogging** database on the LocalDb instance as the existing database.
 If you have already created the **Blogging** database as part of another tutorial, skip these steps.

 * Open Visual Studio